Trip Facts

 Meals: Breakfast, Lunch, Dinner

-After breakfast, continue your trek through dense pine and rhododendron forests towards Goli Gompa Danda.
-Enjoy stunning views of surrounding snow-capped peaks along the way.
-Pass stupas, mani walls, and prayer flags, which add a spiritual essence to your journey.
+After breakfast, begin your trek through dense pine and rhododendron forests toward Goli Gompa Danda.
+The trail offers breathtaking views of the surrounding snow-capped peaks and passes by stupas, mani walls, and colorful prayer flags that infuse a deep spiritual atmosphere into the journey.

-Continue through the lush forest to Ngaur Gompa.
-Here, explore a Buddhist gompa and a local cheese factory.
-Situated atop a hill, Ngaur Village offers panoramic views of Gaurishankar Himal and Numbur Himal.
+Continue your ascent through the lush forest until you reach Ngaur Gompa.
+Here, you can explore a traditional Buddhist monastery and a local cheese factory.
+Perched atop a hill, Ngaur Village rewards trekkers with sweeping panoramic views of Gaurishankar Himal and Numbur Himal, a perfect spot to unwind after a rewarding day on the trail.

 Day 07: Trek to Pike Base Camp